Answers to common questions about our Online Bereavement Counselling Service.

 Is this service free?

-Yes, this service is free to access by anyone who is grieving for a loved one and is funded entirely by donations.
+Yes, this service is free to access by anyone who is struggling with grief and is funded entirely by donations.

 If you would like to make a donation towards the cost of maintaining and delivering this service you can do so using this dedicated donation form.